llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 If the sum of `bitsizeof(TM)` for `M` from 1 to `N` does not equal `bitsizeof(T)`, then the expression is not well-formed.

+If there are multiple parts that ultimately, after expanding referenced composites, refer to the same bits of a non-implicit location storage, then the expression in not well-formed.

+_[Note: A debugger could not in general assign a value to such a composite location description as different parts of the assigned value may have different values but map to different parts of the composite location description that are associated with same bits of a location storage.
+Any given bits of location storage can only hold a single value at a time.
+An implicit location description does not permit assignment, and so the same bits of its value can be present in multiple parts of a composite location description.]_

 #### `DIOpAddrOf`